lynnlangit/gcp-for-bioinformatics/5_Serverless_Compute_with_Functions/2_Serverless_CloudRun.md

 ### How to learn more
  - Link to [choosing a serverless option](https://cloud.google.com/serverless-options/)
  - Link to [Try Cloud Run from a GitHub Repo](https://github.com/lynnlangit/hello-cloud-run).
 Shown below is the output in Cloud Shell after you click the 'try cloud run' button in the GitHub repo.
 The following actions run -> CloudRun API enabled, Docker container image is built and registered at Google Container Registry and then deployed as a service to Cloud Run.
- - Link to "What is Cloud Run?"
+ - 📺Link to "What is Cloud Run?"
 3 minute demo video - [link](https://www.linkedin.com/learning/google-cloud-platform-essential-training-3/google-cloud-run)
 [![cloud-run-api](/images/cloud-run-api.png)](https://www.linkedin.com/learning/google-cloud-platform-essential-training-3/google-cloud-run)
-- Link to "What is Cloud run on GKE?"
+- 📺Link to "What is Cloud run on GKE?"
 4 minute demo video - [link]( https://www.linkedin.com/learning/google-cloud-platform-essential-training-3/google-cloud-run-on-gke) [![cloud-run-on-gke](/images/cloud-run-on-gke.png)](https://www.linkedin.com/learning/google-cloud-platform-essential-training-3/google-cloud-run-on-gke)